-The Access City Award recognises and celebrates a city's willingness, capability and efforts to ensure accessibility in order to:
+The Access City Award recognises and celebrates a city's willingness, ability and efforts to become more accessible, in order to

-Europe is now an essentially urban society, with four out of five EU Citizens living in towns and cities.
+Around 87 million people have some forms of disability in the EU and its population is also becoming older.
+Additionally, Europe is now essentially an urban society, with four out of five EU citizens living in towns and cities.